vega-webrtc/vega-prime/README.md

 will be joined in a "room" and their media streams will be shared.

 It's up to your application to decide how users get the same `roomId`.
 You may want all users to be in the same room.
-Or you may want give a group of users a different `roomId` than another group of users.
+Or you may want to give a group of users a different `roomId` than another group of users.
 Or you may want to let users choose what their room is called and redirect to url with that name in a parameter so that they can share that